 From the Ground Up is a collaboration between Groundswell and The Pavement Magazine.
 Our volunteer Peer Journalists use their experience of homelessness to report on issues that are important to homeless people and explore solutions.

-From the Ground Up is a project that trains people in journalism so they can report on the issues that most affect the homeless community.
-Our Peer Journalists are encouraged to use their lived experience of homelessness to help them gather insights other people from the homeless community and professionals from organisations working with people experiencing homelessness.
+From the Ground Up was a three year partnership with the Pavement magazine, funded by Comic Relief.
+The project trained people in journalism so they can report on the issues that most affect the homeless community.
+Our Peer Journalists were encouraged to use their experience of homelessness to help them gather insights other people from the homeless community and professionals from organisations working with people experiencing homelessness.

-The Peer Journalists craft their research into written articles for publication in the Pavement Magazine in both print and online formats and for Groundswell’s blog.
-Group discussions and reflections on each theme are recorded for podcasts to capture the depth of the explored issues.
-Their findings are also taken to service staff and policy makers through action days with the aim of bringing about practical changes to improve the lives of people experiencing homelessness.
+The Peer Journalists crafted their research into written articles for publication in the Pavement Magazine in both print and online formats and for Groundswell’s blog.
+Group discussions and reflections on each theme were recorded for podcasts to capture the depth of the explored issues.
+Their findings were also taken to service staff and policy makers through action days with the aim of bringing about practical changes to improve the lives of people experiencing homelessness.